emvolz/NBPMscape/ROADMAP.md

 ## Age structure

-- Polymod mixing matrix
+- Polymod (or Warwick Uni Social Contact Survey) mixing matrix
-    * distinct mixing for work and home
+    * distinct mixing for work/school, home, other, (and possibly travel)
 - Scale rates of :severe infection with age
+- Stratify hospital and ICU admission rates, and death rates

+## Update model compartments
+- Split 'Removed' compartments into 'Death' and 'Recovered'
+- 'Death' compartment to be used as pathway for detections in non-metagenomic surveillance model

+## International travel
+- Incorporate imported cases as potential trigger for detection in non-metagenomic surveillance model

+# Version 0.3.0

 ## More realistic importation dynamics

 - Short-duration contacts at port-of-entry (similar to commuter dynamics)
-- Home region should be drawn prop-to population density
+- Home region should be drawn prop-to population density (or possibly derived from ONS International Passenger Survey)
     * simulate 1-way migration from port-of-entry to home region

 ## Long distance migration